Living on a rural property, and running a home business in construction, our family generates its fair share of waste.

 Now before you jump on my back about saving the earth ...We compost every scrap of fruit and vegetable waste, and we recycle all paper, cardboard, plastic, glass jars, and tin cans.
 Come to think of it, I'm rather a card carrying Recycling Maniac.

-Wikipedia says ...
+And yet we still have garbage cans galore to take to the Wikipedia says ...
 A transfer station is a building or processing site for the temporary deposition of waste.
 Transfer stations are often used as places where local waste collection vehicles will deposit their waste cargo prior to loading into larger vehicles.
 These larger vehicles will transport the waste to the end point of disposal in an incinerator, landfill, or hazardous waste facility, or for recycling.

 About once every month or so, we (okay mostly hubby) load up the filled garbage cans into one of our trailers.